-skarn refers to an alteration assemblage dominated by calcium and magnesium silicate minerals (dominantly garnets, pyroxenes and amphiboles).
-Skarns form by reaction between silica-bearing fluids and carbonate rocks, converting original carbonate minerals to silicate minerals.
-Mineralized skarns contain economically attractive amounts of certain metals and are classified on the basis of the dominant metal (e.g., Copper skarn or Lead-Zinc skarn).
+skarn refers to an alteration assemblage dominated by calcium and magnesium silicate minerals (dominantly garnets, pyroxenes and amphiboles), formed by reaction between silica-bearing fluids and carbonate rocks, converting original carbonate minerals to silicate minerals.
+Economically mineralized skarns contain potentially extractable amounts of certain metals and are classified on the basis of the dominant metal (e.g., Copper skarn or Lead-Zinc skarn).
 Skarns typically form in close proximity to intrusive bodies and may have massive sulphide replacement mineralization on their distal sides.